alemoraru/exceed-prolific-backend/README.md

 This repository contains the backend code for the EXCEED Prolific application, a study aimed at investigating code understanding and error correction using Python code snippets and (automatically rephrased) error messages.
-The backend is built with FastAPI and SQLAlchemy, and provides RESTful APIs for participant management, code submission, and error intervention.
+The backend is built with FastAPI and SQLAlchemy, and provides RESTful APIs for participant management, code fix submissions, error message feedback, and event logging.

 ---